Duccio Galimberti: Partisan commander

-By the time he had recovered at the end of the winter, Duccio Galimberti's reputation had spread across and beyond the partisan networks of the Cuneo region.
+By the time he had recovered at the end of the winter, Duccio Galimberti's reputation had spread across and beyond the partisan networks of the Cuneo province.
 He received and accepted the call to assume overall command of all the "Giellisti" units in Piedmont and to represent Piedmont as a member of the "regional military committee".
 Within the military committee he assumed the functions of deputy commander.
-On 5 April 1944, following the arrest by members of the Republican Police Corps and subsequent shooting of Brigadier General Giuseppe Perotti, along with most of the other members of the "regional military committee", it became Galimberti's turn to assume overall command of partisans covering the Valle d'Aosta, the Canavese and the eastern Cuneo regions.
+On 5 April 1944, following the arrest by members of the Republican Police Corps and subsequent shooting of Brigadier General Giuseppe Perotti, along with most of the other members of the "regional military committee", it became Galimberti's turn to assume overall command of partisans covering the Valle d'Aosta, the Canavese and the eastern Cuneo province.
 His responsibilities included frequent travel, which was inherently perilous, and made frequent calls on his natural diplomatic skills, as he inspected one quasi-military band after another, created and communicated reports, plans and directives, while nurturing more effective collaboration between partisan bands from the different language communities of the Italian extreme north-west.

 Animated by his Pan-European federalist convictions, and keen to re-establish fraternal relations with French in order to try and blot out the shame of the fascist aggression against that country, on 22 May 1944 Galimberti led the delegation of the Piedmontese National Liberation Committee which met up with a delegation of Maquisards at Barcelonnette in the mountains across the frontier to the west of Cuneo.
 There was an important strategic purpose in seeking to establish an understanding between anti-fascist resistance fighters on the two sides of the border.
 Despite the personal shame he clearly felt about Italy's role in the war against France, he was firm in insisting to his French interlocutors that the actions of the Mussolini regime could not reasonably be imputed to the entire Italian nation.
 He also managed to avoid creating unnecessary friction over the decades-long Franco-Italian tensions involving Aoste/Aosta.
 The meeting affirmed the participants' shared commitment to the defeat of Nazism and a return of democratic freedoms.
 It was seen as a useful diplomatic advance for both delegations.